kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 ### Resource Quota

 With InPlacePodVerticalScaling enabled, resource quota needs to consider pending resizes.
-Similarly to how this is handled by scheduling, resource quota will use the maximum of `.spec.container[*].resources.requests` and `.status.containerStatuses[*].resources` to determine the effective request values.
+Similarly to how this is handled by scheduling, resource quota will use the maximum of:
+1. Desired resources, computed from container requests in the pod spec, unless the resize is marked as `Infeasible`
+1. Actual resources, computed from the `.status.containerStatuses[i].resources.requests`
+1. Allocated resources, reported in `.status.allocatedResources.requests`

-To properly handle scale-down, this means that the resource quota controller now needs to evaluate pod updates where `.status...resources` changed.
+To properly handle scale-down, resource quota controller now needs to evaluate pod updates where `.status...resources` changed.

 ### Affected Components